 Five-star luxury dining in plush surroundings seemed like the perfect way to lift our spirits.
-So, swapping hiking boots for driving shoes and down jackets for Harris Tweed, we toddled off to Gleneagles to feast on cake.
+Swapping hiking boots for driving shoes and down jackets for Harris Tweed, we toddled off to Gleneagles to feast on cake.

 Gleneagles sits in extensive grounds, beautifully framed by a backdrop of hills.
-It’s hard to believe you’re less than an hour away from the hustle and bustle of Edinburgh and Glasgow, as there’s a real remote feel to the place.
+It’s hard to believe you’re less than an hour away from the hustle and bustle of Edinburgh and Glasgow, as there’s a feeling of remoteness to the place.

 The hotel opened in 1924 at the height of the roaring 20s.
 Today, the period decor has been tastefully maintained, giving the interior a classy and elegant look.
 Ambient lighting, plush carpets and comfortable couches make Gleneagles the kind of place you long to linger – it’s incredibly relaxing.

 We were greeted warmly on arrival and shown to our table in The Glendevon.
 It’s a beautiful room with stunning views of the pretty, Perthshire countryside.

 I adore the historic cafes of Paris and Venice and The Glendevon reminded me of the best of them – memories of enjoying champagne and mille-feuille at Les Deux Magots in Paris and Aperol Spritz and devilishly moreish canapés at Caffè Florian in Venice came flooding back – ahhh, happy days.

 Our table added to the Continental feel of the place.
 Set in an alcove on a raised platform, it was perfect for that popular Continental pastime of people watching.